 Food hygiene rating scheme

-What happens if I don't agree with my food hygiene rating?
+I don't agree with my food hygiene rating

 In order to ensure that the scheme is fair to businesses, it has been designed to include a number of safeguards.
 These are: an appeal procedure; a 'right to reply'; and an opportunity to request a revisit when improvements have been made in order to be reassessed for a 'new' rating.
-Information for food businesses about these different safeguards is provided below.
+For information for food businesses about these different safeguards see below.